Cautions for Plug-n-Fire

 Caution With The Use of Wax - When you heat wax (in wax resist and lost wax processes) it will volatilize and potentially condense in the cooler ventilation ducts.

-- Over time this can cause a fire hazard because the wax is flammable.
+- this can cause a fire hazard over time because the wax is flammable.

 - Depending on how the vent motor is mounted, the wax can also gum up the vent motor.

-- If you use these processes it is entirely up to you to engineer and monitor the safety of the installation.
+- If you use these processes, it is entirely up to you to engineer and monitor the safety of the installation.

 - The use of wax will void the warranty of the vent system.